Don't shy away from your rugged side and enjoy a day out in the Everglades with a paddle, oar or a fishing rod.

 Kayaking & Canoeing

-The Florida Everglades is a great place to kayak or canoe.
+The best way to experience the Everglades’ “River of Grass” is on kayak or canoe.
 In addition to its tall sea grass and protected mangroves, this area is home to a series of “keys” like Mormon Key, New Turkey Key, Pavillion Key, Rabbit Key, Jewel Key and Sand Fly Island.
 These tiny islands are connected by different bodies of freshwater, creeks, bays and rivers.

 Canoe and kayak rentals start at $20 for two hours and are available at Everglades National Park Boat Tours at the Flamingo Marina, 38 miles south of the entrance gate.